About Circle of the Beloved

 We craft a rule of life together that encourages holy listening and prayer, simplicity, a ministry of presence, and active justice-making in our neighborhoods.

 We embark on a journey of racial, socioeconomic, and spiritual reconciliation, grounded in following the way of Jesus.

 Chair, Bishop Craig Loya

+Bishop Loya served as Dean of Trinity Cathedral in Omaha, Nebraska from 2013-2020, and was the Canon to the Ordinary in the Episcopal Diocese of Kansas from 2009-2013.
+He received his Master of Divinity from Yale University and a Diploma in Anglican Studies from Berkeley Divinity School at Yale in 2002.
 The Very Rev. Craig Loya was elected during the 162nd convention of the Episcopal Church in Minnesota (ECMN), held in St. Mark’s Episcopal Cathedral in Minneapolis, MN on January 25th, 2020.
-Loya has served as Dean of Trinity Cathedral in Omaha, Nebraska since 2013, and was the Canon to the Ordinary in the Episcopal Diocese of Kansas from 2009-2013.
-He received his Master of Divinity from Yale University and a Diploma in Anglican Studies from Berkeley Divinity School at Yale in 2002.
-Loya lives in Omaha with his wife, Melissa and their two children.
+Joining Bishop Loya in Minnesota are his wife, Melissa, and their two children, Mari and Asa.

 Vice-Chair, The Rev. Craig Lemming

 Craig is delighted to serve as the Vice Chair for the Board of Directors of Circle of the Beloved Episcopal Service Corps.
 Craig previously served Circle of the Beloved as founding Director and as then as volunteer Chaplain.
 He is currently the Associate Rector at St. John the Evangelist Episcopal Church in St. Paul, Minnesota.